August 29, 2005

 (4) Potable water supply.

-(5) Sufficiency of medical supplies and equipment.
+(5) Sufficiency of medical supplies and

 d.
 Ethnic Components.
-This should be analyzed only if
+This should be analyzed only

-minority of some consequence.
+constitute a dissident minority of some consequence.

 e.
 Religion

 f.
 Traditions and Customs (Particularly taboos.)
-Note where ever
+Note where

 g.
 Rural Countryside